DLR-VF/UrMoAC/docs/mkdocs/TutorialQGISVisualisation.md

 # ![qgis_berlin_buildings25833colored.png](./images/qgis_berlin_buildings25833colored.png)

-Yes, most of the area is white&#8230; Let&#39;s zoom at our institute&#39;s location, add the road network, and the public transport halts&#8230;
+Yes, most of the area is white&#8230; Let&#39;s zoom at our institute&#39;s location, add the road network, and the public transport halts&#8230;.
+You will get a map that shows the time needed to access the next public transport halt by foot.

 # ![qgis_berlin_buildings25833colored_complete.png](./images/qgis_berlin_buildings25833colored_complete.png)